We can help you through this difficult process by obtaining the grant of representation on your behalf.

 Our fees are also dependent on the individual circumstances of the matter including the size and complexity of estate, and thus they may increase or decrease accordingly.
 For example, if there is one beneficiary and no property, costs will normally be relatively low.
 If there are multiple beneficiaries, a property and multiple bank accounts, and if Inheritance Tax is payable, costs will usually be higher.

-Our current charge rates range from £270 for a newly/recently qualified solicitor to £775 for a senior partner/consultant.
+Our current charge rates range from £285 for a trainee solicitor to £840 for a senior partner/consultant.

 Typically, the cost of obtaining a grant of representation and administering an uncontested estate consisting only of assets situated in the UK will be between £7,500 and £15,000.